This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 On June 11, 2016, Microsoft entered into an agreement to acquire LinkedIn Corporation for $196 per share in an all-cash transaction valued at $26.2 billion.
 The company will finance the transaction primarily through the issuance of new debt.
 According to Microsoft, the acquisition is expected to accelerate the growth of LinkedIn, as well as Office 365 and Dynamics.

 The LinkedIn purchase has been argued incessantly on the web, including here on SA, as both bullish and bearish.
 At VIMS, our two cents is strategic acquisitions such as LinkedIn are typically acquired at a premium.
 As an owner of MSFT and avid user of LinkedIn, I thought Microsoft's grab made sense in the context of buying 467 million registered members at the cost of ~$56 each.
-In the evolving world of internet advertising, perhaps buying the targeted loyalty of a known subscriber will deem more valuable than the double click of an anonymous web page visitor.
+In the evolving world of Internet advertising, perhaps buying the targeted loyalty of a known subscriber will deem more valuable than the double click of an anonymous web page visitor.

 Nadella's Transformational Vision